-For the permanent connection option (Option 5A), JWP (2005) included a connection fee equivalent to headworks contributions (in accordance with the RCC Development Servicing Plan, DSP) but considered options where lower headworks contributions would apply.
-Connection and supply costs would be negotiated with RCC.
-Considerations for a permanent connection (Option 5A) include:
+For the permanent connection option (Option 5A), JWP (2005) included a connection fee equivalent to headworks contributions (in accordance with the RCC Development Servicing Plan, DSP) but also considered options where lower headworks contributions would apply.
+In 2024, RCC confirmed that headworks contributions would not apply to existing Mullumbimby customers.
+A permanent connection would result in RCC's Bulk Water headwork charges being levied on new developments in the Mullumbimby supply zone.